kev2600/FIDO2-Token-Management-fido2-tools-Working-Methods-and-Troubleshooting-on-Linux/README.md

-Here’s a clean, ready-to-use version of the cheat sheet — perfect for dropping into a personal wiki, README, git repository notes, or your own dotfiles.
+Clean, ready-to-use version of the cheat sheet — perfect for dropping into a personal wiki, README, git repository notes, or your own dotfiles.

 ```markdown
 # FIDO2 Security Key Management Cheat Sheet (libfido2 tools)